dtran44/Tech-Blog/README.md

 # Tech-Blog

 ## Description
-The goal of this project was to create a Professional Portfolio for prospetive employers to view my sample works.
-The webpage has the following sections:
+The goal of this project was to create a Tech blog that follows the MVC paradigm.
-1. About me section
-2. Presentation of my sample works
-3. Resume
-4. My Contact details

-The skills that I applied to build out the portfolio were:
+The skills that I applied to build out the Tech Blog were:
+- Handlebars.js as the templating language
+- Sequelize as the ORM
+- The express-session npm package for authentication

 ## Installation